SAP Negotiations • Vendor Management

 ☁️

-The choice between on-premises, hyperscaler-hosted, and SAP's RISE offering has profound implications for cost structure, flexibility, and vendor management.
-Each path has trade-offs that CIOs must evaluate carefully.
+The choice between on-premises, hyperscaler-hosted, and RISE with SAP has profound implications for cost structure, contractual flexibility, and long-term vendor leverage.
+Each path carries trade-offs that are rarely presented honestly by SAP's sales organisation.
+Our CIO Playbook: RISE vs Traditional SAP walks through the decision in depth.

 DimensionOn-PremisesHyperscaler (BYOL)RISE with SAP